emnh/js-commander-example/README.md

 Either that or iterate over your called function list and tag functions as pure or impure.

+You can change if the default setting is to consider unknown functions pure or impure.
+Considering an impure function pure will lead to not recomputing in spite of changes, while considering a pure function impure will recompute too much and waste computing resources.

 # Value tracking

 Value tracking allows a program to run incrementally, that is, with only